Step 6: Interview questions

 Second interview questions will differ from the first stage for several reasons:

-Your skills will be focused on – you will be asked questions concerning your skills.
+You will be asked questions concerning your skills.
 For example, ‘’can you use software x?”.

 When preparing for these questions have a good look into the job specification/advertisement and compare these to what you have already done.